wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get started/04-textarea.md

 # Use textarea

-wangEditor no support `textarea` ,but you can use `onchange` come true submit rich text content from `textarea`
+WangEditor no support `textarea` ,but you can use `onchange` come true submit rich text content from `textarea`

 ```jsx
 <div id="div1">